Origami all'alba

-"Origami all'alba" is a song by Italian singer-songwriters Clara and Matteo Paolillo and record producer Lolloflow.
-It was released on 24 February 2023 by Warner Music Italy as the first single from Clara's debut studio album Primo.
+"Origami all'alba" is a song by Italian singers Clara and Matteo Paolillo and Italian record producer Lolloflow.
+It was released on 24 February 2023 by Warner Music Italy as the lead single from Clara's debut studio album, Primo.

+The song was first teased during the third season of Italian drama series The Sea Beyond, in which both Soccini and Paolillo starred.

 Description

 The song, written by the same three artists, is produced by Lorenzo Gennaro, aka Lolloflow.

 Promotion

 The song was previewed during the final episodes of the third season of the hit series Mare fuori.

 Music video

-The music video, directed by Laura Days, was released on April 21, 2023 through the Clara's YouTube channel.
+The music video, directed by Laura Days, was released on 21 April 2023 through the Clara's YouTube channel.